Please call 1-800-293-3717 or email email@example.com if you are interested in taking a training or want more information.

 Emotional and Spiritual Care

-This advanced level course will enhance your skills to provide effective Emotional and Spiritual Care (ESC) to meet the disaster-related needs of disaster responders and disaster affected families and individuals within disaster operations.
+This course will enhance your skills to provide effective Emotional and Spiritual Care (ESC) to meet the disaster-related needs of disaster responders and disaster affected families and individuals within disaster operations.

 This course builds on the crisis intervention principles taught in the Critical Incident Stress Management (CISM) core courses to effectively integrate these principles within ESC teams for appropriate care throughout the disaster continuum from the immediate to long-term recovery process.